PhanindraDogiparti/Business-performance-Analytics/README.md

 - **Programming Languages:** Python, R
 - **Big Data Tools:** Apache Hive, Hadoop HDFS (Sandbox)
 - **Libraries and Frameworks:** PySpark, Pandas, Matplotlib

+## Superstore Hive Queries
+This project includes HiveQL scripts to analyze the Superstore dataset.
+These queries provide valuable insights into sales, profits, and performance across regions, categories, and customer segments.

+### Table Structure
+The Hive table is structured with fields such as `region`, `category`, `sales`, `profit`, and others to support various types of business analytics.

+### Queries Included
+- **Regions with the Highest Sales and Profits**
+- **Profit Margin Analysis by Region**
+- **Top Sales and Profit Categories by Region**
+- **Sales and Profits by Category in Each State**
+- **Profit and Sales by Segment**

 ## 🧩 Methodology
 1. **Data Preparation:**